jcastp/org-scribe/tests/README.md

 - **Total Tests:** 150+
 - **Coverage:** All major modules and features

-Run `M-x emacs-writing-test-statistics` for current statistics.
+Run `M-x org-scribe-test-statistics` for current statistics.

 ## Troubleshooting